rocket-icon

 It is possible that even after implementing a carefully designed personal development plan, some employees may choose to quit.
 But if you have consistently recorded your PDP data, you will be able to identify the top concerns - job descriptions, job roles, transitions, etc. that led to the attrition and be able to address those in your future hiring plans.

-It's always a good idea to retain existing employees, but you also need to ensure they are given the right role and responsibilities to advance their careers.
+It's always a good idea to retain existing employeesbut you also need to ensure they are given the right role and responsibilities to advance their careers.
 Besides the pay, employees care about job satisfaction and fulfilment.
-PDPs help in identifying the high-performing candidates and if they're provided with appropriate training and guidance, they could be assigned to business-critical roles that offer great opportunities.
-Further, a PDP will also help you spot the people stuck in incorrect job roles and are disengaged.
+PDPs help in identifying the high-performing candidates and if they're provided with appropriate training provider and guidance, they could be assigned to business-critical roles that offer great opportunities.
+Further, a PDP will also help you spot the people stuck in incorrect job roles and are disengaged

-7 Ways to Implement a Personal Development Plan
+7 Steps to Implement a Personal Development Plan That Actually Works

 Now that you know about the benefits of a PDP, the next obvious question is how do you create and implement a PDP.